-An integrative applied approach to the study of modern word processing typewriter as it relates to business and industry and other specialized fields.
-Skill development and speed building in recording and playing back emphasized.
+An integrative applied approach to the study of modern word processing designed to acquaint the student with the use of automated word processing equipment as it relates to business and industry and other specialized fields.
+Skill development and speed building in creating, editing and printing documents is emphasized.